DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/application/tidb.md

 ### Kubernetes cluster

-This test uses three virtual machine nodes to deploy a Kubernetes cluster, including 1 master node and 2 worker nodes.
-Kubelete version is 1.22.0.
+This test uses three virtual machine nodes to deploy a Kubernetes cluster, including 1 master node and 2 worker nodes. kubelet version is 1.22.0.